Binary-Programmer/Moulton-Scalable-Menus/MenuComponents.md

 ### Text Components
 There are text components like captions, which are simply static text, and text boxes, that can be modified by the user at runtime.
 Another useful component is the text history, which can display a dynamic list of messages.

+Most text components have some concept of text alignment, which is represented by the `moulton.scalable.texts.Alignment` enum or line spanning, which can be accounted for by the helper class `LineBreak` in the same package.

+`moulton.scalable.texts.TextBox` is especially customizable.
+Default behavior includes draggable text selection, text input of common Unicode characters, configurable hot keys such as copy, cut, paste, and select all, character masks, character filtering, virtual space, associated scroll bars, and more.
+If for whatever reason the provided text box does not meet implementation needs, a class need only extend `moulton.scalable.texts.TextInputComponent` to receive text data from the Manager.

 ### Visuals
 There are components specifically designed to handle images or animations.
 There are also clickable button components corresponding to each of the static versions.

+Java does not natively handle vector images such as those of .svg, .svgz, or .vstm format.
+As such, in an effort to limit other dependencies, Moulton Scalable Menus uses BufferedImages for image processing.
+However, this would not prevent the extension of `moulton.scalable.clickables.Clickable` or `moulton.scalable.utils.MenuComponent` for this very purpose.

 ### Shapes
-There are components to draw lines and polygons. `moulton.scalable.geometrics.ShapeResources` can be very useful in creating geometric shapes for these components.
+Some menu components are specially suited to draw lines and arbitrary polygons.
+These classes are located in the `moulton.scalable.geometrics` package.
+Some classes in the package include Line, to draw a line of an arbitrary thickness (as set by a string expression) between a pair of points, Polygon, to draw a purely asthetic shape onto a panel, and PolygonalButton, to draw a button of whatever shape.
+Furthermore, `moulton.scalable.geometrics.ShapeResources` is provided to further aid in the construction of geometric menu components.
+This class provides helpful generation methods, such as `generateCircleXCoords(String centerX, String radius, int precision)` and useful predetermined shape constants such as `TRIANGLE_HORIZ_YS`.

 ### Pop Ups
-Although pop ups do not generally fit the mold of scalable components, there is an avaiable framework for pop up components.
+Although pop ups do not generally fit the mold of scalable components, there is an available framework for pop up components.
 Unlike regular components, pop ups need to be added directly to the menu manager as the `popup` field.
 These pop ups have an associated root panel `base`, which can be built off of just like the regular menu root.

+All pop ups must be descendants of the class `moulton.scalable.popups.Popup`.
+Due to the sheer number of possibilities and varying implementation strategies, said pop up parent class provides minimal features.
+These features include dimensions, the aforementioned Panel base, touchCheckList (which is a list structure of components that need to be checked for mouse interactivity), and a background color.

+Two pop up subclasses have also been provided in the package to accomodate common usage.
+These are the aptly named `NotificationPopup` and `ConfirmationPopup`.